<

 Primarily cycling but rents poles and packs.
 Useful secondary option when REI is booked out on peak weekends.

 The table below shows what you’d pay to rent each item for 5 summit days versus purchasing a quality beginner-appropriate version.
-The break-even point is when the rental total exceeds purchase cost — that’s your signal to buy.
+Generally, the break-even point is when the rental total exceeds purchase cost — that’s your signal to buy.
+Specifically, the math varies by item: trekking poles break even at 5-12 days while daypacks break even at 3-7 days.

-The 3-summit rule is the cleanest heuristic available: if you’ve rented the same category of gear for three or more outings in the same discipline and you’re planning to continue, you’ve crossed the break-even point on most items and purchasing is now the rational financial decision — plus you have enough experience to know exactly what you want.
+The 3-summit rule is the cleanest heuristic available.
+Generally, if you’ve rented the same category of gear for three or more outings in the same discipline and you’re planning to continue, you’ve crossed the break-even point on most items and purchasing is now the rational financial decision — plus you have enough experience to know exactly what you want.
+Specifically, three signals indicate it’s time to buy:

 3+

 You’ve done three summer hikes needing poles, three snow routes needing crampons, or three long days needing a quality pack.
-At this point, rental costs have approached or exceeded purchase cost and you know your preferences.
+Rental costs have approached or exceeded purchase cost and you know your preferences.

 For items over $150 (Gore-Tex shell, technical boots, quality poles), you need at least 2 seasons of planned use to justify the purchase over continued rental.
 Less than that, and rental stays economically rational.